Non-cooperation movement (2024): Background

-During the quota reform movement in 2024, participants—particularly students—faced resistance, mass arrests, and massacre and severe injuries at the hands of police and other security forces.
-Six coordinators of the Anti-discrimination Students Movement, who were leading the initial quota reform movement, were also detained and were forcefully made to announce the conclusion of the protests by the Detective Branch (DB) of the Dhaka Metropolitan Police (DMP).
+During the quota reform movement in 2024, participants particularly students faced resistance, mass arrests, and massacre and severe injuries at the hands of police and other security forces.
+Six coordinators of the Students Against Discrimination, who were leading the initial quota reform movement, were also detained and were forcefully made to announce the conclusion of the protests by the Detective Branch (DB) of the Dhaka Metropolitan Police (DMP).
 These events and authoritarianism fuelled people's anger against the government.
-On the morning of 3 August, one of the movement coordinators, Asif Mahmud, stated in a Facebook post that they would start a "non-cooperation movement" against the government, saying that it would be similar to that of "March '71".
-In the afternoon, Prime Minister Hasina proposed talks with the protesters, saying that "The doors of Ganabhaban (her official residence) are open".
+On the morning of 3 August, one of the movement coordinators, Asif Mahmud, stated in a Facebook post that they would start a "non-cooperation movement" against the government, saying that it would be similar to that of "Non-cooperation movement (1971)".
+In the afternoon, Prime Minister Hasina proposed talks with the protesters, saying that "The doors of Ganabhaban are open".

-The Anti-discrimination Students Movement previously called for day-long protest programmes on 3 August.
-After day-long protests, students and ordinary people gathered at the central Shaheed Minar area with protest marches from different parts of Dhaka.
+The Students Against Discrimination previously called for day-long protest programmes on 3 August.
+After day-long protests, students and ordinary people gathered at the central Shaheed Minar, Dhaka area with protest marches from different parts of Dhaka.
 At around 5:30 p.m., Nahid Islam, one of the coordinators, addressed the assembled crowd at Shaheed Minar and announced that the movement's exclusive demand was the resignation of Hasina and her cabinet.
 He also called for a comprehensive non-cooperation movement starting from 4 August and announced that they had no plans to negotiate with the government.
 He added that "we were forcefully offered to sit in talks with the Prime Minister.
 But we protested against this proposal by going on a hunger strike in DB custody."

 Activities

-Directions of non-cooperation were outlined by the Anti-discrimination Students Movement coordinators on 3 August:
+Directions of non-cooperation were outlined by the Students Against Discrimination coordinators on 3 August: